 Week/Session/ Module (please delete as appropriate) Learning aims/objectives What activities are the learners completing and how is it being delivered (mode, e.g., online, face to face, blended)?
 How will you know if the learner is making progress?
 How are you going to check for this?
-Guidance session: This is just a suggested approach.
-Aims/ objectives of the Session(s) For example: Key Topic(s) and learner activity in the session In this section include a range of assessment techniques that clearly measure learners' progress against aims and objectives of the course.

-Example Week: Here is an example of a technical session. • Aim: Be able to identify and • Key topics: Health and Safety Act Correctly completed worksheet. use appropriate PPE.
-1984 and personal protection equipment. • Learners to identify which PPE they need to use for each scenario. • Learners to use appropriate PPE and to demonstrate they can use it correctly.
+Guidance session: • Aims/ For example: Key In this section include a This is just a objectives of the Topic(s) and learner range of assessment suggested approach.
+Session(s) activity in the session techniques that clearly measure learners' progress against aims and objectives of the course.
+Example Week: Here is an example of a technical session.
+Aim: Be able to identify and use appropriate PPE.
+Key topics.
+Health and Safety Act 1984 and personal protection equipment.
+Learners to identify which PPE they need to use for each scenario.
+Learners to use appropriate PPE and to demonstrate they can use it correctly. completed worksheet.
 Q&A. Peer observation and feedback.